open-keychain/open-keychain/OpenKeychain/src/main/res/raw-it/help_changelog.md

   * So many bugs have been fixed in this release that we focus on the main new features
   * Key edit: awesome new design, key revocation
   * Key import: awesome new design, secure keyserver connections via hkps, keyserver resolving via DNS SRV records
-  * New first time screen
+  * Nuova schermata di introduzione
   * New key creation screen: autocompletion of name and email based on your personal Android accounts
   * File encryption: awesome new design, support for encrypting multiple files
   * New icons to show status of key (by Brennan Novak)
   * Important bug fix: Importing of large key collections from a file is now possible
   * Notification showing cached passphrases
-  * Keys are connected to Android's contacts
+  * Le chiavi sono collegate ai contatti di Android

 This release wouldn't be possible without the work of Vincent Breitmoser (GSoC 2014), mar-v-in (GSoC 2014), Daniel Albert, Art O Cathain, Daniel Haß, Tim Bray, Thialfihar